 In the RFP, an agency must notify prospective proposers (and potential contractors) about the requirement for client-based outcome measures.
 The RFP must provide complete and clear information about how the measures are defined (by the agency), how the data must be collected and reported (by the contractor), and how the reported data will be assessed (by the agency).
 The recommended placement of this requirement in the RFP is in the “outline of work.”

-E. AMENDMENTS
+AMENDMENTS

 General